Poetry

 But we both knew her end was near.

-As she began to decline, I laid by her side
+As she began to fade, I laid by her side

 I stared at her tattered web and cried a lot,